Sage-Bionetworks/data_curator_config/README.md

 # Project configurations for the [Data Curator App](github.com/sage-Bionetworks/data_curator)

+This repo contains DCC configurations for the Sage-hosted multi-tenant Data Curator App.
+The prod and staging branches configure their respective version of the app.
+To contribute, fork the repo and create PRs into the staging or prod branch, depending on which app you want to update.
+The staging and prod branches are maintained separately; they have diverged and are not intended to be merged, so make sure to start changes from the desired branch.

 The file [tenants.json](tenants.json) controls which DCCs appear in DCA.
 It contains a json object `tenants` which holds one json object per DCC.
 Each DCC object requires:

 -   `name`: The name of the DCC to appear in the DCA selection menu